YoushanLiu/ANCC/README.md

     It utilizes the AFTAN.

-4. generating instrument response automatically
+4. generating instrument response automatically (makePZfiles)

     In makePZfiles folder, you can generate automatically instrument response polezero files using resp2pz.py or makePZs.py once fill a excel sheet based on your project log.
 The former can take responses of sensor and DAS into consideration,